ibm-cloud-docs/containers/locations.md

 {: shortdesc}

 Classic regions with one data center are managed from the regional endpoint located in the nearest region that supports classic data centers, such as `mon01` to `us-east` or `sao01` to `us-south`.

-The Milan (`mil01`) datacenter is deprecated and closes on 31 October 2025.
-Migrate your {{site.data.keyword.containerlong_notm}} on IBM Cloud clusters currently hosted in `mil01` to another IBM Cloud datacenter by 31 October 2025.
-{: deprecated}

 | Geography | Country | Metro | Region | Zone | Managed from region |
 | --- | --- | --- | --- | --- | --- |